Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ARElementAtpBlueprintAtpBlueprintableAtpTypeModeDeclarationGroup+ onTransitionValue  :PositiveInteger [0..1]AtpStructureElementIdentifiableModeDeclaration+ value  :PositiveInteger [0..1]AtpPrototypeModeDeclarationGroupPrototype+ swCalibrationAccess  :SwCalibrationAccessEnum [0..1]PortInterfaceModeSwitchInterface«atpVariation» Tags:vh.latestBindingTime =blueprintDerivationTime+initialMode1+modeDeclaration1..*«atpVariation»«isOfType»+type1{redefines atpType}+modeGroup1Software Component Template
+ARElementAtpBlueprintAtpBlueprintableAtpTypeModeDeclarationGroup+ onTransitionValue  :PositiveInteger [0..1]AtpStructureElementIdentifiableModeDeclaration+ value  :PositiveInteger [0..1]AtpPrototypeModeDeclarationGroupPrototype+ swCalibrationAccess  :SwCalibrationAccessEnum [0..1]PortInterfaceModeSwitchInterface«atpVariation» Tags:vh.latestBindingTime =blueprintDerivationTime+initialMode1+modeDeclaration1..*«atpVariation»«isOfType»+type1{redefines atpType}+modeGroup1
-AUTOSAR Release 4.2.2

 However, for semantic consistency with the ﬁrst use case, a communicated mode re quest shall also be mapped to a corresponding ModeDeclarationGroup.
 This can